hipertipo/hTools2/Docs/_md/objects/hfont.md

 ## hFont

-The `hFont` object represents a ufo font source, wrapped in a few useful functions.
-It must be initialized with a `RFont` object as argument:
+The `hFont` object represents a `ufo` font source, wrapped in a few useful functions.
+It must be initialized with a `RFont` object as argument.

+Here is an example using a `ufo` font from a file, without UI.

     from robofab.world import RFont
     from hTools2.objects import hFont